ibokuri/concepts/README.md

 - `hasDecl` - Checks if a type contains a given declaration.
 - `hasField` - Checks if a type contains a given field.
+- `hasFunction` - Checks if a type contains a given function.
 - `isContainer` - Checks if a type is a container type.
 - `isExtern` - Checks if a type has an `extern` in-memory layout.
 - `isFloat` - Checks if a type is a floating-point type.